-MHE 7402 - Assessment in Evaluation (3)
+MHE 7402 - Assessment and Evaluation (3)

 The course will focus on helping the candidate to develop competence in assessing student work in an educational setting (i.e., diagnostic, placement, formative and summative assessment strategies) and understanding program evaluation.
 The collection, analysis, and interpretation of data results for making shared-decisions about instruction, learning, and program evaluation will be emphasized.
 Instructional leadership to promote data driven decisions that impact student success is explored.

 Prerequisite: MED 6102.

+MHE 7403 - Curriculum Development (3)

+Candidates will explore processes in planning, implementation, and evaluation of programs and curriculum.
+Topics include curriculum planning; the design of instruction and units or courses that address learning differences while promoting thinking and metacognition; alignment of curriculum to content standards; instruction and assessments based on pedagogical approaches and learning experiences that will help all students succeed; and evaluation methods for program and curriculum improvement.
+Prerequisite: MED 6102.

-MHE 7403 - Field Experience (3)
+MHE 7500 - Field Experience (3)

 This course provides opportunities for candidates to engage in leadership-related, supervised field experiences in an area of their choice.
 Candidates must perform, analyze, and reflect on a specific set of tasks involving real responsibilities.
 Completion of these tasks normally requires 120 hours of field-based work.
 The course culminates in the preparation of a professional portfolio that includes task-related documents, artifacts, and reflections.
 Learning activities are field-based and standards-driven.
 Candidates are encouraged to pursue an area in which they have not had direct experience.

 Prerequisite: MED 6102.